-Phase 2 is a public programme of exhibitions and events that explores the intersection between art, design and engineering.
-Founded in 2008, the programme supports new collaborations across these disciplines as well as showcasing stories from Arup’s cultural heritage.
-Phase 2 also presents artists whose work provides fresh perspectives on the built environment.
+Phase 2 is Arup’s cultural programme of exhibitions and events that explores the intersection between art, design and engineering.
+Founded in 2008, the programme supports new collaborations across these disciplines and as well as showcasing stories from Arup’s rich cultural history.

-For more information, please contact [email protected] or follow us on social media for the latest updates:
+For more information, please contact [email protected] or follow ArupPhase2 on Instagram for the latest updates.

 Works from the Arup Collection

 The Arup Collection has its origins in the earliest years of the firm.
 This exhibition shows a selection of works in different media as well as furniture from Arup’s first offices.
 Ove Arup had a keen interest in the arts.
 In 1948, he became a member of the Institute of Contemporary Arts in London and retained an enthusiasm for collecting throughout his life which was shared by the firm’s founding partners.
 The Collection includes works by artists who pushed the boundaries of their medium in the post-war period, as can be seen in the prints and drawings of R B Kitaj and John Piper whom Arup worked with on Coventry Cathedral.

 From the mid-1980s to the late 1990s the firm acquired works by upcoming artists, including Simon Wells and Chad McCail.
 In the same period, more established artists like Jacqueline Morreau, Deanna Petherbridge, Victor Newsome and Kenneth Martin contributed important additions to the Collection.

 Ben Johnson’s Structural Trees, Stansted (1990) and Jim Dine’s Lloyds Building (1986) both relate to Arup projects.
 Architectural photography by Henk Snoek, Harry Sowden, Bernard Vincent and Richard Bryant also captured some of the most renowned buildings of Arup’s history: the Sydney Opera House, Centre Pompidou and the Menil Collection.